flutter/website/src/docs/development/ui/animations/tutorial.md

 The following shows the same code modified to animate the logo to grow from nothing to full size.
-When defining an AnimationController, you must pass in a `vsync` object.
+When defining an `AnimationController`, you must pass in a `vsync` object.
 The `vsync` parameter is described in the [AnimationController](#animationcontroller) section.